Typhus

 Typhus, also known as typhus fever, is a group of infectious diseases that include epidemic typhus, scrub typhus, and murine typhus.
-Common symptoms include fever, headache, and a rash.
-Typically these begin one to two weeks after exposure.
+Common symptoms such as fever, headache, and a rash typically these begin one to two weeks after exposure.

 The diseases are caused by specific types of bacterial infection.
-Epidemic typhus is due to Rickettsia prowazekii spread by body lice, scrub typhus is due to Orientia tsutsugamushi spread by chiggers, and murine typhus is due to Rickettsia typhi spread by fleas.
+Epidemic typhus is caused by Rickettsia prowazekii spread by body lice, scrub typhus is caused by Orientia tsutsugamushi spread by chiggers, and murine typhus is caused by Rickettsia typhi spread by fleas.

 Vaccines have been developed, but none are commercially available.
 Prevention is achieved by reducing exposure to the organisms that spread the disease.
 Treatment is with the antibiotic doxycycline.
 Epidemic typhus generally occurs in outbreaks when poor sanitary conditions and crowding are present.
 While once common, it is now rare.
 Scrub typhus occurs in Southeast Asia, Japan, and northern Australia.
 Murine typhus occurs in tropical and subtropical areas of the world.